andy-twosticks/pod4/README.md

 Inside your interface class you must call some DSLish methods to tell the interface how to talk to the data.
-What they are depends on the interface, but the ones for SequelInterface are pretty common:
+What they are depends on the interface, but the ones for PgInterface are pretty common:

 * set_schema -- optional -- the name of the schema to find the table in
 * set_table  -- mandatory -- the name of the database table to use